umbraco/UmbracoDocs/Tutorials/Starter-kit/Lessons/1-Customise-the-Starter-Kit/index.md

-# Customise La Solution de Démarrage
+# Customise the Starter Kit
-Learn how to customise the *La Solution de Démarrage* starter kit.
+Learn how to customise the starter kit.

 ## Outcome
 A customised version of the site with your own home page image, site name, color theme, font, and perhaps a logo in the header.